Michael C. Cudahy

 Judge Howe has also been involved in the disability community.
 He has served as Chair of the Governor's Council on Developmental Disabilities, President of the Board of Directors of the Arizona Center for Disability Law, and Chair of the Board of Directors of Arizona Bridge to Independent Living.

-Governor Jan Brewer appointed KENT CATTANI to the Arizona Court of Appeals on February 9, 2013.
+Governor Jan Brewer appointed HON.
+KENT CATTANI to the Arizona Court of Appeals on February 9, 2013.
 At the time of his appointment, Kent was an Assistant Arizona Attorney General, serving as Solicitor General, overseeing civil appeals, criminal appeals, and capital litigation.

 Kent earned his J.D. from the University of California at Berkeley in 1986 and began working at the Attorney General's Office in 1991.
 He has represented the State of Arizona in state and federal courts, including the United States Supreme Court.
 Kent has helped draft federal and state legislation and has testified before Congress and the Arizona legislature regarding criminal law issues.
 He has also lectured extensively both locally and nationally on capital litigation and federal habeas issues.